Tillered Docs

 FieldTypeRequiredDescription

-namestringYesUnique human-readable identifier for this service
+namestringYesUnique identifier for this service

-transport_typestringYesTransport protocol: tcp or kcp
+transport_typestringYesTunnel protocol: tcp or kcp

-fully_transparentboolNoEnable fully transparent proxying mode (default: false)
+fully_transparentboolNoFully transparent proxying mode (default false)

 interfaceobjectNoMACVLAN interface configuration

-routesarrayNoRouting rules for this service
+routesarrayNoRouting rules

 Interface configuration